pamela-ballesteros/Transaction-Risk-Monitoring/README.md

 5. **LangGraph state is a dataclass.** LangGraph supports both TypedDict and dataclass state schemas.
 This implementation uses a dataclass for type safety and IDE autocompletion.
 The graph compilation is equivalent either way.

+###Limitations:
+Scalability & Production Scope
+This system is designed as a governed compliance workflow prototype.
+It processes one customer record per CLI invocation and is not architected for concurrent or high-volume transaction throughput.
+A production deployment would require a message queue or streaming ingestion layer, a persistent case management database, and horizontal scaling support.
+These are intentional scope boundaries for an academic project, not oversights.